JonPurvis/profanify/README.md

 ```

 ## Languages
-Another benefit of Profanify is that it supports multiple languages, not just English.
-Each language has its own configuration file but every language is checked whenever a test that uses the package is run.
+Profanify currently supports the following languages:

+- English
+- Italian

+Each language has its own configuration file.
+If you'd like to add a language, please create a new configuration file.

 ## Contributing
 Contributions to the package are more than welcome as there's bound to be extra words that need adding.
 Feel free to